Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Abstract

 \section{Abstract}

 The amalgamation of cluster varieties introduced by Fock and Goncharov in \cite{FG1} plays a relevant role both in mathematical and physical problems.
 In particular, amalgamation in the totally non-negative part of positroid varieties is explicitly described as gluing of several copies of small positive Grassmannians, $Gr^{\mbox{ TP}} (1,3)$ and $Gr^{\mbox{ TP}} (2,3)$, has important topological implications \cite{Pos2} and naturally appears in the computation of amplitude scatterings in $N=4$ SYM theory \cite{AGP1, AGP2}.
 Lam \cite{Lam2} has proposed to represent amalgamation in positroid varieties by equivalence classes of relations on bipartite graphs and to identify total non-negativity via appropriate edge signatures.
-In this paper we provide a complete and explicit characterization of such signatures in the setting of the planar bicolored trivalent directed perfect (PBTDP) networks in the disk introduced in \cite{Pos} to parametrize positroid cells $\S$.
+In this paper we provide an explicit geometric characterization of such signatures in the setting of the planar bicolored trivalent directed perfect networks in the disk introduced in \cite{Pos} to parametrize positroid cells $\S\subset \GTNN$ using systems of relations for $n$-vectors.

-More precisely, to any given PBTDP graph $\mathcal G$, we associate a geometric signature satisfying both the full rank condition and the total non--negativity property on the full positroid cell.
-Such signature is uniquely identified by geometric indices (local winding and intersection number) ruled by the orientation $\mathcal O$ and gauge ray direction $\mathfrak l$ on $\mathcal G$ (Definition \ref{def:gauge_ray}).
-We then show that all geometric signatures on $\mathcal G$ are equivalent up to a simple gauge transformation.
-In Theorem \ref{theo:complete}, we prove the completeness of geometric signatures in the following optimal setting: given $\mathcal G$ representing $\S$ and such that each edge belongs to at least one directed path from boundary to boundary, then a system of relations on $\mathcal G$ has full rank and its image is totally non--negative for any choice of positive weights if only if its signature is geometric, and, in such case, the image is $\S$.
-Finally, we provide a combinatorial representation of geometric signatures for reduced graphs, by showing that the master signature constructed in \cite{AG3} on the Le--graph is geometric.
+More precisely, to any such graph $\mathcal G$, we associate a geometric signature satisfying both the full rank condition and the total non--negativity property on the full positroid cell.
+Such signature is uniquely identified by geometric indices (local winding and intersection number) ruled by the orientation $\mathcal O$ and gauge ray direction $\mathfrak l$ on $\mathcal G$.